LlamaWritesCode/mentora-ai/README.md

-# Mentora — Hackathon Submission
+# Mentora — You Personal AI Tutor

 ---